2015 Cannonball Jazz Series

 As the county celebrates its 100th anniversary, the Old Dillard Museum will focus on the black community’s people, places and events that continue to be a part of this area’s rich and vibrant history.
 Our activities will combine the resources of the community’s historical advocates and the artistic practitioners to develop entertaining and exciting experiences for Broward Country’s African American neighborhoods.

-The Old Dillard Museum is one of 473 institutions across the country that are using the power of documentary films to encourage community discussion of America’s civil rights history.
+The Old Dillard Museum is one of 473 institutions across the nation that is promoting a selection of PBS documentary films to encourage community discussion of America’s civil rights history.
 Created Equal: America’s Civil Rights Struggle is an initiative of the National Endowment for the Humanities and the Gilder Lehrman Institute of American History.
 Gilder Lehrman developed the exciting programmatic and support materials for the sites.
 The powerful documentaries, The Abolitionists, Slavery by Another Name, Freedom Riders, and The Loving Story, include dramatic scenes of incidents in the 150-year effort to achieve equal rights for all.
 Freedom Riders received an Emmy in 2012, and The Loving Story and The Abolitionists have been nominated for Emmys in 2013.

 Our season of events will include other musical concerts, workshops, lectures and more.
 Check out our “Black Trailblazers of Broward County” Brochure for more information.